 Vercel vs Netlify

 Vercel MCP and Netlify MCP both let an agent operate a frontend hosting platform, but they emphasize different parts of the build-deploy-debug loop.
-Vercel's official server is remote and read/observability-leaning: an agent can inspect projects and deployments, pull runtime logs, and search Vercel's documentation — strong for understanding what shipped and diagnosing a deployment without leaving the conversation.
+Vercel's official server is remote and spans inspection and action: an agent can inspect projects and deployments, pull runtime logs, and search Vercel's documentation, and it can also deploy the project, run the Vercel CLI, and buy domains.
 Netlify's official server runs locally over stdio and is action-forward: create, deploy, and manage Netlify projects, set environment variables, and work with forms, access controls, and extensions — more of a build-and-operate surface.
 Both target Jamstack-style frontend deploys and both are first-party.
-The decision turns on whether you mostly want an agent to observe and reason about deployments (logs, project state, docs) on Vercel, or to actively create and manage projects and configuration on Netlify, and whether a remote endpoint or a local stdio server fits your workflow.
+The decision turns on breadth and transport: Vercel's remote server covers deploys, logs, project state, and docs, while Netlify's local stdio server leans into broader project and configuration management (env vars, forms, access controls), so weigh which management surface you need and whether a remote endpoint or a local stdio server fits your workflow.

 How they compare